tishrabon/tishrabon.github.io/src/L A T E R N E E D S/hireDev-notes.md

 THE FINAL PITCHING BELOEW YALL!

 "I'm a fresher & this is my 2nd project, reflecting the quality and uniqueness of my work.
 I designed this portfolio with multiple perspectives in mind so that it can fit into even more paradigms, and I’ll do even better when I have the opportunity to grow in a real work environment.
 I'm starting as a frontend dev with plans to evolve into a full-stack dev because I’m passionate about coding and building a career around it."

+Whether I caught your interest or not, I’d still love to connect.
+Or just drop some feedback on my work, It would truly mean a lot and help me learn.

+I’ve also put together some FAQs in the last section, covering questions you might have, feel free to check them out.

+"Got Questions?
+Check Below to See If I’ve Already Got the Answer!"

+"Got Questions?
+Browse Below, You Might Find the Answer You’re Looking For!"

+"here is the list of questions.
+With each question is attached with a specific command, if you want the answer then you need to give the specific command in terminal below and you will have the answer.
+If you are not comfortable with this process then you can switch theme to Marshmallow. (toggle theme button is the left button in the header)"